kylefantastic/phase-1/week-1/tracking-changes-reflection.md

 #### Write a handy cheatsheet of the commands you need to commit your changes?
 `git status` -> Show the working tree satus

-`git pull` -> Fetch from and integrate with another repository/branch
+`git pull` -> Fetch from and integrate with another repository/branch (Because git pull is a little a magic thing it seems to be a better practice using `git fetch` then `git merge` in order to learn about the different types of branch in git.)

 `git checkout -b branch-name` Switch branches or restore working tree files